About This Episode

 Absolutely.
 And let me tell you, it’s a tough and suffocating situation for us.

 We don’t have any real residency status.
 What we’re getting is essentially an entry stamp extension for just 45 days, and this so-called residency allows us to move around within Egypt.
 But right now, all the Palestinians from Gaza are technically in violation because their 45-day period has expired.
 The last people who entered did so by the 8th of May.
 So by the time we are recording this podcast, everyone is overstaying their welcome.

-Getting an actual Egyptian residency is almost impossible.
+Getting actual Egyptian residency is almost impossible.
 Whether you are a student or an investor, you need approval from Egyptian authorities.
 And let me tell you, almost all the applications get rejected.

-It’s like you hitting a brick wall every single time.
-So we are stuck, really stuck.
+It’s like hitting a brick wall every single time.

+So we are stuck — really stuck.
 We don’t have any rights.
 We cannot open bank accounts.
-We cannot receive money through Western Union and forget about applying to travel anywhere because we don’t have an actual residency in Egypt.
+We cannot receive money through Western Union.
+And forget about applying to travel anywhere, because we don’t have actual residency in Egypt.
 This situation is incredibly frustrating for all the Palestinians here.

 Imagine the emotional toll this is taking.
 Families are torn apart, people are unable to plan their future, and there is a cloud of uncertainty hanging over us.
-We are living in limbo, with no right, and no clear path forward, and with no way out, no right, and no one is stepping up to fix the situation.
+We are living in limbo, with no rights, no clear path forward, and no way out.
+No one is stepping up to fix the situation.
+It’s like we are invisible — with no real status and no hope for change.
+The weight of this reality is crushing.
+It’s really crushing.
+And it’s hard to hold onto hope when the system seems designed to keep you down.

 Yara Hawari 12:16

-Ali, you described it as being sort of stuck in a loop or being in this perpetual sort of limbo status.
-You described the manifestations of that being unable to open a bank account being unable to get some kind of legal status, get a job,
+Ali, you described it as being stuck in a loop, or being in this perpetual limbo status.
+You described the manifestations of that — being unable to open a bank account, being unable to get some kind of legal status, get a job.
+I’m wondering if you can expand upon that, paint a picture of what day-to-day life is like for Palestinians from Gaza in Egypt at the moment.
+And if you can also touch upon how you feel Palestinians are being treated by Egyptians.

 Ali 12:48